-Where where you’re going and what you’ll be doing are crucial in determining which luggage is best for you.
+Where you’re going and what you’ll be doing is crucial in determining which luggage is best for you.
 If you’re planning to hike from one town in the Alps to the next, you probably won’t want to be pulling a rolling bag on top of steep hills.

 Or, if you have some layovers on your next trip to Paris, you may want to consider how you’ll feel waiting in long security lines and ticket counters with a very heavy pack on your back and having to take it on and off multiple times.

 - Best Under Seat Luggage

 - Best International Carry On Luggage

 - Hardside vs. Softside Luggage: Pros and Cons